 Maine Trumpeter/Composer Mark Tipton has enjoyed a rich and adventurous career as a freelance musician, living and working in New York City, Los Angeles, the Midwest, and throughout Maine and New England.
-Born in the Upper Peninsula of Michigan, Mark grew up on Governor’s Island, NY, and in South Portland, Maine.
-With encouragement from his parents and grandparents, he began Suzuki Violin lessons with Meg Gillette at age 7 and took up trumpet at age 9, taught by his late grandfather, Warren Olds.
-Additional early trumpet teachers include: Mark Fenderson, Betty Rines, Dr. Michael Davison, Jan Roller, and John Schnell.
+With encouragement from his parents and grandparents, he began Suzuki Violin lessons with at age 7, and then took up trumpet at age 9, taught by his late grandfather, Warren Olds.
+His early trumpet teachers also include: Mark Fenderson, Betty Rines, Dr. Michael Davison, Jan Roller, and John Schnell.

-Mark attended the Interlochen Arts Camp (Interlochen, MI) for four summers as a youth, and went on to attend the Interlochen Arts Academy for his senior year of high school.
-At the Academy he studied trumpet with John Lindenau, music theory with Joseph DeFazio, and Music History with Elaine Broad.
+Mark attended the Interlochen Arts Camp (Interlochen, MI) for four summers as a youth, and went on to attend the Interlochen Arts Academy for his senior year of high school, studying trumpet with John Lindenau.
 During this time he toured throughout the state of Michigan with the Brass Ensemble and Wind Ensemble, and performed as a soloist with the IAA Jazz Ensemble at Jazz @ Lincoln Center’s “Essentially Ellington” Competition at Avery Fisher Hall in 1998, led by Wynton Marsalis.

 Encouragement from his friend Carlo Pittore led him to pursue his Master of Music degree in Classical Trumpet Performance from the Mannes College of Music (New School), NYC, where he studied trumpet with Vincent Penzarella (NY Philharmonic), music theory with Carl Schachter and Christopher Stone, music history with Michael Charry, and he took a semester of composition with David Loeb.
 He also freelanced in NYC with Vince Giordano and the Nighthawks (a vintage 1920’s and 1930’s jazz band), the Columbia University Bach Society Orchestra, and Yababai-Bop – a Klezmer/Jazz fusion band led by Osnat Netzer, and The Cangelosi Cards (with Jake Sanders, Tamar Korn, Miguel Weissman, and Cassidy Holden).
 Mark led the horn section for NYC’s “Reverend Billy and the Stop Shopping Gospel Choir” from 2005-2008, performing at the 2007 Burning Man Festival and the 2007 re-opening of Berlin, Germany’s Haus der Kulturen der Welt.
 He is also featured on-screen and on the soundtrack of Morgan Spurlock’s 2007 serio-comic documentary on Billy Talen and his entourage, “What Would Jesus Buy?”